-With our current CBA in effect through the 2023-2024 academic year, a faculty member in the latter part of their career in the CSU may begin contemplating a retirement plan.
+If you are in the latter part of your career in the CSU, you may begin contemplating a retirement plan.
 You have options on the path to retirement from the CSU.

 As a result of our work in fighting off retirement takebacks from CSU management, our CBA continues to provide two programs for tenured faculty who are close to retirement.
 Article 29 covers the provisions for the FERP program, and Article 30 covers the Pre-Retirement Reduction in Time Base (PRTB) program.

-The FERP program allows eligible faculty to retire and continue teaching for a time base of up to 50 percent.
-Participating faculty may draw their retirement and 50 percent of their annual salary for up to five years.
+The FERP program allows eligible faculty to retire and continue teaching for a time base of up to 50%.
+Participating faculty may draw their retirement and 50% of their annual salary for up to five years.

 The PRTB program allows eligible faculty to phase into retirement through a reduction in time base before retiring while maintaining full retirement credit and other benefits for a maximum of five years.
 Pre-tax income and sick leave are reduced proportionally during the period of participation in PRTB, but retirement service credit and final retirement benefits are calculated based on the full-time equivalent salary at the time of retirement.